sentialabs/public-cloud-recruitment/ASSIGNEMENT.md

 There is a hard requirement for exporting all application and infrastructure logs to an ElasticSearch Cluster.
 The customer needs to have access to the Kibana dashboard within their headquarters but the cluster/dashboard *should not* be publically accessible.

 You have undertaken the task to design the future state of this environment in the public cloud.
 The solution needs to:
-* be scalable and flexible.
+* (must) be scalable and flexible.
-* utilize managed services as much as possible.
+* (must) utilize managed services as much as possible.
+* (nice to have) be modernized during this migration in terms of infrastucture technologies used.

 Cost optimization should be applied when necessarty, even if a few application related modifications are necessary.
 Environment isolation is important, but some shared services would be acceptable if they result in major cost reduction.